To philosopher Peter-Paul Verbeek, trusting technology is essential to progress. So long as we keep hold of our connection to nature.

 Biofit is a brand new nature-inspired gym concept that aims to bring the great outdoors into urban fitness environments.

-We’ve curated some quick fixes to bring the great outdoors into the learning environment.
+Rethinking the learning environment.
+We’ve curated some quick fixes to bring the great outdoors into the schools and classrooms.

 We catch up with co-founder Martijn Lukaart about the plant-monitoring system keeping you up close and personal with your plant.